bitcrowd/bitstyles/README.md

 See the [Bitcrowd frontend styleguide](https://github.com/bitcrowd/frontend) for more details of the technical principles on which Bitstyles is built.
 The TL;DR: it’s a variation of the BEMATOMICOOCSS methodology:
 - BEM naming convention
 - Atomic CSS-inspired, the object classes aim to provide most functionality needed to create whichever layout or UI you need.
-Trump classes create the exceptions that inevitably occur.
+Utility classes create the exceptions that inevitably occur.

 ## Using Bitstyles in a project